 Not all cats seem enthused by it.
-Although the material feels reasonably durable, very active cats and chewers can puncture or tear it over time.
+Although the material feels reasonably durable, very active cats and chewers can puncture or rip it over time.

 Adorable design features a soft "pizza" with "topping" toys that contain catnip.
 All pieces are durable enough to hold up to vigorous play.
 Customers have reported that their cats even like playing in the "pizza" box the toys arrive in.
 Presentation makes this toy set an excellent gift for cat lovers.

 Some cats aren't interested in it, which is a common complaint of cat toys.
 Customer service isn't very attentive.

 Features a cute hedgehog with a hidden compartment for catnip.
 Can be refilled numerous times.
 Doesn't have stuffing that can be torn out or ingested.
 Washable.
 Comes with a tube of catnip.

 Some cats tend to pull out the faux fur fibers.
 A few owners wish this toy were a bit bigger, and several cats ignored it.